1975 Ecuadorian coup attempt: Coup attempt

-Considerations for the coup attempt had apparently been brewing in General González's mind since the past two years, yet concrete preparations only began on August 29, 1975, just two days before the planned coup, leading to rushed and poorly thought-out execution.
+Considerations for the coup attempt had apparently been brewing in General González's mind for the past two years, yet concrete preparations only began on August 29, 1975, just two days before the planned coup, leading to a rushed and poorly thought-out execution.
 Motivated by growing public discontent with the Rodriguez regime, he believed this dissatisfaction could be leveraged to gain support for the coup.
 However, General González misjudged the level of civilian and military support he truly had and made little effort during the pre-coup planning to secure the backing of several military officers who were reportedly implicated in the plot to varying degrees.

 Setting up their base of operations in a funeral parlor in Quito two blocks away from the national palace, General González and General Solís launched their coup plot in the dead of night on August 31, 1975, mobilizing a force consisting of 150 soldiers and six to ten outdated US Army tanks.
 The coup attempt was quickly plagued with problems: General González distributed manifestos announcing the coup prematurely, which coincidentally reached President Rodriguez; General Solís, the highest-ranking officer involved in the coup, was captured early on by Battalion 142 while attempting to court the Quito Artillery Battalion.

 By the early morning of September 1, 1975, the coup attempt was in full swing as the rebel tank unit besieged the presidential palace in Quito, aiming to capture President Rodriguez.
-Unbeknownst to them however, the president had already slipped away unnoticed after receiving the copy of the general's manifesto, leaving his wife and five kids behind in the palace.
+Unbeknownst to them, however, the president had already slipped away unnoticed after receiving the copy of the general's manifesto, leaving his wife and five kids behind in the palace.
 He relocated to an army base at Riobamba, over a hundred miles south of Quito, where he gathered loyalist forces to crush the coup.